 Why an eSIM if I'm studying abroad?

 Because it connects you as soon as you land, without a deposit or paperwork.
-You buy the plan online before leaving, install it via QR, and activate data at your destination in 1 minute.
-You avoid daily roaming charges of €10-20 from your carrier and don't depend on finding a local store with your passport.
+You buy the plan online before you leave, install it via QR, and activate data at your destination in 1 minute.
+You avoid your carrier's roaming charges, which skyrocket as soon as you leave the EU, and you don't have to rely on finding a local store with your passport.

 Data: how many GB does a student need?

-Student Profile Typical Usage Estimated GB per month
+| Student profile | Typical usage | Approximate GB per month |

-With Wi-Fi on campus and in flat Maps, chats, some video outside 3-5 GB
+| With Wi-Fi on campus and in apartment | Maps, chats, some video outside | 3-5 GB |

-Mixed daily usage Social media, music, video calls 8-15 GB
+| Mixed daily usage | Social media, music, video calls | 8-15 GB |

-Highly connected / no fixed Wi-Fi Streaming, laptop hotspot 20 GB or unlimited
+| Very connected / no fixed Wi-Fi | Streaming, laptop hotspot | 20 GB or unlimited |

 Short stay, semester, or full course

-• Full course (9 months or more): consider combining an eSIM for the start and a cheap local SIM once you have residency and a bank account.
+- Full course (9 months or more): consider combining an eSIM for the start and a cheap local SIM once you have residency and a bank account.

-If your destination is Europe, check out plans designed for long stays, like the Europe 30-day eSIM, which covers several countries with a single purchase: ideal if you travel to nearby cities on weekends.
+If your destination is Europe, check out plans designed for long stays, like the Europe eSIM, which covers several countries with a single purchase: ideal if you travel to nearby cities on weekends.

 Keeping your Spanish number active